epistoteles/Modergator/.github/README.md

 ### ▶ Running the Telegram Bot

-Important: running run.sh will kill all the screens you have currently active.
+Important: executing `run.sh` will kill all other screen sessions you have currently active.
 If you don't want that, you have to comment it out.
-You have to then make sure to kill all the screens concerning the bot if you want to run run.sh again.
+You have to then make sure to kill all the screens concerning the bot if you want to run `run.sh` again.

 #### Start the bot:
 ```